-Deezer is headquartered in Europe.
-Some call it Europe’s adaptation of Spotify; it has numerous users, with more than 14 million clients as of now.
 If you can get your podcast on this platform, you can be sure of exposure to a large audience.
-Deezer has recently added the podcast classification to their streaming platform.
+Deezer has recently added the podcast classification to its streaming platform.

 Castbox is a podcast catalog that has zeroed in on upgrading SEO.
 Finding podcast shows on this platform is simple and easy because of AI help.
 Likewise, Castbox has lots of online media highlights that make it fun.
 Audience members can comment on episodes to assist you with getting other individuals to see your show.